kahst/BirdNET-Analyzer/README.md

 {"msg": "success", "results": [["Poecile atricapillus_Black-capped Chickadee", 0.7889], ["Spinus tristis_American Goldfinch", 0.5028], ["Junco hyemalis_Dark-eyed Junco", 0.4943], ["Baeolophus bicolor_Tufted Titmouse", 0.4345], ["Haemorhous mexicanus_House Finch", 0.2301]]}
 ```

 <b>NOTE</b>: Let us know if you have any questions, suggestions, or feature requests.
+Also let us know when hosting an analysis service - we would love to give it a try.

 ## Funding